AlexWatson1212/embracing-authenticity/_posts/2025-06-22-when-your-existence-challenges-the-gatekeepers.md

 And I won’t shrink just to keep other people comfortable anymore.

+**Postscript:**
+What’s funny is, that comment I made — about her being like a six-year-old going to a birthday party — that was a bid for connection.
+It wasn’t meant as disrespect.
+Just a moment of truth, said out loud.
+But when I show up authentically like that, it stirs something in people — especially those who haven’t made peace with themselves.
+Until I meet people who’ve done the work, I think I’ll keep making people uncomfortable.
+And that’s okay.

 > **Reflective Question for You:**
 > Have you ever felt quietly pushed out of a space — not for what you did, but simply for who you were?